manuelmeister/dm/docs/3-sets-relations-functions/index.md

 [^23]:A singleton is a set with one element.

-::: info Definition 3.22 Quotient Set{#definition-3-22}
+::: definition Definition 3.22 Quotient Set{#definition-3-22}
 The set of equivalence classes of an equivalence relation $θ$, denoted by

 <center>